 There are some people whose commemorations take place during Lent most years.
 (Lent and Easter move around, while the commemorations do not.
 They are usually on the day of that person's death.)
-The commemorations that mean the most to me are those of Gregory the Great (a key archbishop of Rome, 12 March), Patrick (missionary to Ireland, 17 March), Jonathan Edwards (US great awakener, 22 March), Oscar Romero (bishop in El Salvador and martyr, 24 March) Hans Nielsen Hauge (Norwegian pietist leader, 29 March), Dietrich Bonhoeffer (German theologian, 09 April), and Anselm (bishop and theologian, 21 April).
+The commemorations that mean the most to me are those of Gregory the Great (a key archbishop of Rome, 12 March), Patrick (missionary to Ireland, 17 March), Jonathan Edwards (US great awakener, 22 March), Oscar Galdámez Romero (bishop in El Salvador and martyr, 24 March), Hans Nielsen Hauge (Norwegian pietist leader, 29 March), Dietrich Bonhoeffer (German theologian, 09 April), and Anselm (bishop and theologian, 21 April).
 A major festival in Catholic circles is the Annunciation (25 March), which is the traditional day that the archangel Gabriel tells Mary of God's great plan that would come through the child of her womb.
 (Nine months -- shoppers were not the first to count the days till Christmas!)

 Lenten devotionals from Spirithome.com, also in downloadable audio where noted: